 Imagine a robot that can do things in the real world with his hands — from defusing a bomb to laundry!
-This has been a dream for decades, but now we are at last able to make it happen!
-Machine learning, big data, and robot perception have recently led us to a quantum leap, enabling robots to perform more complex and human tasks, rather than just assemble parts or handle mundane, simple tasks.
-They can now work as an assistant, a delivery boy or a drone that can swim across the oceans, fly in the air, a vehicle that can drive or even a friend of your children.
+It has been a dream for decades, but now we are at last able to make it happen!
+Machine learning, big data, and robot perception have recently led us to a quantum leap, enabling robots to perform more complex and human tasks, rather than assemble parts or handle mundane, simple tasks.
+They can now work as an assistant, a delivery boy, or a drone that can swim across the oceans, fly in the air, a vehicle that can drive or even a friend of your children.
 A considerable number of startups emerge every year in this space, bringing something new to the table.

 In this post, we will explore 16 robotics startups to watch in 2019.